Trails

 • Main Trail (Waterloo Lake Trail) - 2.3 Miles

-• The main trail kicks off as the path transitions from concrete to earth on the northwest side of the lake, just before the lush canopy of trees.
+• The main trail kicks off at the main parking lot as a paved walking path.
+Eventually, the path transitions from concrete to soft-surface on the northwest side of the lake, just before the lush canopy of trees.
+Parts of the soft-surface trail path have steep inclines and declines, and might be difficult for individuals with knee problems.

 • Woodland Loop - .59 Miles

-• Trailhead: North corner of S Waterloo Lake Drive/Lang Ave (next to the Katy Trail entrance at Waterloo Dog Park).
+• Trailhead: The trail begins at the corner of S Waterloo Lake Drive/Lang Ave (next to the Katy Trail entrance at Waterloo Dog Park).
+The Trailhead sign doesn't display the trail name; it simply reads "Bikes One Way."
+A small creek runs through the center of the trail loop.

 Paved Walking Track - .69 Miles